Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1_2-Intro_to_LA_2.md

 - A vector will have different components
 - A linear transformation will be represented by a different matrix

-In this section we shall show how to find the components of vectors and representation matrices of linear transformations under a new set of basis vectors.
+In this section we shall show, in two dimensions, how to find the components of vectors and representation matrices of linear transformations under a new set of basis vectors.
+The generalization to higher dimensions is straightforward.

 ### Description of the New Basis